-Sports massage is a form of massage that aims to help rehabilitate, maintain, relax and support the development soft tissue.
-Sports massage tends to be delivered slightly deeper than other types of massage but an experienced therapist should know how to alter the massage depending on the client’s needs.
+Sports massage is a form of massage that aims to help rehabilitate, maintain, relax and support the development of soft tissue.
+Sports massage tends to be delivered slightly deeper than other types of massage, but an experienced therapist should know how to alter the massage depending on the client’s needs.

 Physical benefits of sports massage: